Diversity & Inclusion

 Altamont's Non-Discrimination Statement

-The Altamont School admits students of any race, disability, color, creed, national, or ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the School.
-The school does not discriminate on the basis of race, disability, color, creed, national or ethnic origin in the administration of its educational policies, admissions practices, and athletic and other school-administered programs.
+The Altamont School admits students of any race, disability, color, creed, religious belief, sexual orientation, gender identity or expression, national or ethnic origin, or disability to all the rights, privileges, programs, and activities generally accorded or made available to students at the School.
+The non-discrimination policy extends to the administration of its educational, admissions and financial aid policies, faculty and staff recruitment and hiring, and athletics and other school-administered programs and activities.

 If you have feedback, concerns or want to get involved, email IDEA@altamontschool.org